Another Telangana delegation for Delhi over paddy procurement

 Agriculture Minister S. Niranjan Reddy said the state has procured nearly 60 lakh tonnes of paddy from farmers as per the target given by the Centre.
 Since there is more paddy to be procured, the delegation will request the Centre to revise the target.

 The delegation will comprise Niranjan Reddy, Gangula Kamalakat, Prashant Reddy, Jagadish Reddy, E. Dayakar Rao, P. Ajay Kumar and TRS MPs.
-He said they have sought appointment with central ministers and Prime Minister Narenrdra Modi
+He said they have sought an appointment with central ministers and Prime Minister Narendra Modi

 The decision to send the delegation was taken at a meeting of TRS MPs, ministers, legislators and other leaders presided over by Chief Minister and TRS President K. Chandrasekhar Rao.